labtrac/test-documentation/documentation/pricing-wizards.md

 ---

-The **Product Pricing Wizard** allows you to update prices for numberous products at once.
+The **Product Pricing Wizard** allows you to update prices for numerous products at once.

 This is especially useful when creating a new price list or increasing all of you prices.